open-sauced/docs/docs/welcome/glossary.md

 A contributor who has not been active on a project in the last 30 days.

-## Insights
+## Contributor Insights

-The Insights feature is a one-stop solution for understanding the pulse of your open-source projects and contributions.
-This feature is designed to provide a comprehensive view of your project's health and your individual contributions.

-## Lists

-The Lists feature enables you to categorize, monitor, and analyze different groups of contributors within open source projects.
-With the Lists feature, gain granular insights into each contributor's activity and contributions.
+The Contributor Insights feature enables you to categorize, monitor, and analyze different groups of contributors within open source projects.
+With the Contributor Insights feature, gain granular insights into each contributor's activity and contributions.

 ## New Contributors